All ingredients are individually packaged, but our central facility

 Prepare the Ingredients

-Trim chayote ends, halve lengthwise, and scoop seed out of each half.
+Trim chayote ends, halve lengthwise, and scoop out seed.
 Cut across width into ½" slices.
 Wash hands thoroughly after working with chayote.
 For some, chayote can cause irritation or numbness in the hands.

 Halve and peel onion.
 Cut into ¼" slices.